robinrendle/robinrendle.com/_posts/2014-06-30-goodbye-erskine.md

 title: Goodbye Erskine
 date: 2014-06-30 10:43:00 -07:00
 tags:
   - personal
-- work
-- erskine
+extract:
-extract: 'Today I leave Erskine – this small band of designers and developers pushed my latent skills in writing, programming and design but they also challenged my tendencies to avoid humiliation at all costs. '
+  "Today I leave Erskine – this small band of designers and developers pushed my latent skills in writing, programming and design but they also challenged my tendencies to avoid humiliation at all costs. "
 update:
 city: Nottingham
 country: UK
 ---